etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/transformers.md

 - **Top-$k$ Sampling**: Limits the candidate tokens to the top k tokens with the highest probabilities, filtering out less likely options.
 - **Top-$p$ Sampling**: Considers the smallest set of tokens whose cumulative probability exceeds a threshold $p$, ensuring that only the most likely tokens contribute while still allowing for diversity.
 These modifications would occur directly on the logit values, before applying the softmax function.

+>[!warning] Greedy Sampling
+>Discussed in the Curious Case of Neural Degeneration.
+Model generation will get stuck in infinite loop if we always select the most probable token.

 ## training
 Transformers are trained by minimizing **cross-entropy loss**, or log loss, function.
 In [[information theory]], the cross-[[entropy]] between two probability distributions $p$ and $q$, over the same set of events, measures how different the two distributions are in bits.
 In this case, it measures the distance between the models predictions ($p$) and the true distribution of data ($q$).